Biotech-UG-IITKgp/BT_BlackBox/_posts/2019-12-24-Introduction-post.markdown

 Au contraire, the Guide to Practical Treachery shall contain quick fixes, things that students with less interest (to put it mildly) in Biotechnology.
 It will contain:

 - Class notes and cheat sheets
-- All the class material
+- All the class material shared by professors and TAs
 - Previous Year Question Papers
+- Lab records, if possible

 <!--To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.-->